hniszlab/hoxd13/README.md

 ## About

-The scripts found in this repository were used to generate various figures in ...
+The scripts found in this repository were used to generate figures in ...

-The author of each script can be found at the top of each script file.
+Complementary data for running the R scripts can be found at mendeley.com/hniszlab/Fdata

-Complementary data for the scripts can be found at mendeley.com/hniszlab/Fdata
+Files for Figures generated with Graphpad Prism are contained in the Mendeley repository in the respective figure folder at

 ## Getting a copy